History of the Tlingit: Fur-trade era

 Russian settlement in Tlingit lands (1790s onwards) involved both peaceful trade and periodic violent clashes - notably the Battle of Sitka in 1804, the culmination of the Russian-Tlingit War of 1802-1805.

+Russian traders arrived at Sitka in 1799 and established Redoubt Saint Michael.
+Relations with the Kiks.ádi deteriorated, and in 1802 Tlingit forces destroyed the Russian post.
+Before the Russian return in 1804, Tlingit leaders built the fort Shís'gi Noow near the Indian River and selected K'alyáan as war chief.
+Russian forces under Alexander Baranov attacked in 1804.
+After an initial Tlingit defense and the loss of a gunpowder reserve, the Kiks.ádi withdrew in what is now called the Survival March.
+The Russians then occupied the abandoned site and established New Archangel.
+Tlingit resistance and negotiation continued after the battle, and the Kiks.ádi returned to Sitka in 1822.

 Chilkat Tlingit warriors attacked and burned Fort Selkirk, the Hudson's Bay Company post at the juncture of the Yukon and Pelly Rivers, in 1852.
 The Chilkat had been middlemen between the company and the Athapaskan people of the interior (on preexisting trade routes), and were unwilling to be excluded from the arrangement.

 In 1855, an alliance of Tongass Tlingit (Stikines) and Haida raided Puget Sound on an enslavement expedition.
 Confronted at Port Gamble, Washington Territory by the and other naval vessels, the raiders suffered casualties, included a Haida chief.
 A return expedition by the alliance the following year was punitive, with Isaac N. Ebey chosen at random as a high-ranking white man whose death would avenge the chief's death the previous year.
 Although the territorial government pressed the colonial government of Vancouver Island to apprehend Ebey's killer, the colonial authorities lacked a sufficient military capability to mount an expedition capable of defeating the Haida-Tlingit alliance, and Ebey's killer was never identified or captured.

+Slavery existed in Tlingit, Haida and Tsimshian societies and remained a part of Southeast Alaska history into the nineteenth century.
+The subject remains sensitive in contemporary communities and has been studied in relation to cases such as Sah Quah, a Haida man enslaved in Sitka who sought freedom in federal court in 1886.